So yes, if you're not careful with your chicken, you (or someone else) could end up with a nasty case of food poisoning.

-That's because temperature is one of the six factors that contribute to the growth of bacteria.
+Fresh chicken needs to be kept cold, both to extend its shelf life and to prevent the growth of harmful bacteria.
+That's because temperature is one of the six factors that contribute to the growth of bacteria that cause food poisoning.

-You can't check the temperature of the packages of chicken you buy at the store, but they should certainly feel cold to the touch, and should be among the last items you select before checking out.
-Packages of chicken should be wrapped in plastic bags to prevent leakage onto other items in your grocery cart.
+Packages of chicken you buy at the store should obviously feel cold to the touch, and should be among the last items you select before checking out.
+Use an extra plastic bag to prevent leakage onto other items in your grocery cart.

 First of all, never defrost chicken on the counter or the microwave.
 It's not uncommon to see various sources suggesting that it's acceptable to thaw frozen meat or poultry in the microwave.
 But it's not.
 Ever.
 Even if your microwave has a defrost setting on it.

 Some sources claim that it's all right to defrost meat or poultry in the microwave "in an emergency."
-To which all I can reply is that this list of food poisoning symptoms might help clarify your definition of the word "emergency."
+On the other hand, this list of food poisoning symptoms might help clarify your definition of the word "emergency."

 Just like meat, fish or any animal-based food product, raw or undercooked chicken carry certain bacteria.
-These bacteria can cause illness in large numbers.
+These bacteria can make you sick if they're given the opportunity to multiply.

 And remember, freezing doesn't kill bacteria, either — it just makes them cold.
 The only way to kill food-borne pathogens is by thoroughly cooking the food.

-Another concern with respect to working with uncooked poultry is cross-contamination.
-Cross-contamination can happen when raw poultry — or even just its juices — somehow come into contact with any other food products but especially ones that are already cooked or ones that will be eaten raw, such as salad vegetables or greens.
+Another concern with respect to working with uncooked poultry is cross-contamination, which is a term to describe what can happen when raw poultry — or just its juices — somehow come into contact with any other food products but especially ones that are already cooked or ones that will be eaten raw, such as salad vegetables or greens.

-An example of how this can happen is if a cook were to cut raw chicken on a cutting board and then later slice fresh tomatoes on the same board without washing it first.
+An example is if a cook were to cut raw chicken on a cutting board, then later slice fresh tomatoes on the same board without washing it first.

 |Type of Chicken||Weight||Roasting at 350°F||Simmering||Grilling|